nikita-moor/latin-dictionary/Dumesnil1819/README.md

 Dictionary of **Latin** synonyms with explanations on **English**, in XDXF format.

 It is not a real transcript, but only index of keywords.
-In place of the dictionary articles are links to the corresponding scans in the Internet.
+In place of the dictionary articles are links to the corresponding scanned pages in the Internet.

 ## Exemplum